Leave a Lasting Impression

 No one wants to be sold.
 And, most accounting professionals don’t enjoy selling their services.

 Potential clients fail to recognize your value if you solely discuss their financials.
-The questions you ask either emphasize your technical skills or highlight your expertise.The questions you ask during an initial consultation with a potential client either emphasize your technical skills or highlight your expertise.
+The questions you ask either emphasize your technical skills or highlight your expertise.The questions you ask during an initial consultation with a potential new client about your #accounting services either emphasizes your technical skills or highlights your expertise.
 Read full post. #getpaidwhatyoureworth Click To Tweet

 There’s a downside to over-emphasizing the functional aspects of your services.
 Potential clients fail to grasp how your services offer growth strategies, improve profits or reveal high value insights about job costing.
 Gather all the technical details during your onboarding process.